PricelessToolkit/MailBoxGuard/README.md

     - https://github.com/debsahu/HARestAPI

-# Gateway Configuration

-### Choosing Firmware for LoRa Gateway
+## Choosing Firmware for LoRa Gateway
 1. `LoRa_Gateway_MQTT_JSON.ino` - 🆕 " Home Assistant MQTT-Autodiscovery"
 2. `LoRa_Gateway_OLED.ino` - "For offline use" Display turns on and shows that there is a new letter in the mailbox "the number of letters", "signal strength" and "Battery State".
 After taking your mail, you need to press the reset button on the gateway.
 3. `LoRa_Gateway_WhatsApp.ino` - Sends a message to WhatsApp "You Have New Mail".
 4. `LoRa_Gateway_MQTT.ino` - Sends a row message and RSSI to MQTT Server.
 5. `LoRa_Gateway_HARestAPI.ino` - Sends a message to HA via the API interface.

+## Gateway Configuration

+> [!NOTE]
+>  If you are using CapiBridge Gateway, configure it using the Capibridge page.

 ### Select TTGO_LoRa Board Version

 - In Arduino IDE select Tools > Board > ESP32 Arduino > `ESP32 Dev Module`
-- Change the BOARD definition in `board.h` according to your gateway Version " 1 = ENABLE / 0 = DISABLE ".
+- Change the BOARD definition in `board.h` according to your Lilygo gateway HW Version " 1 = ENABLE / 0 = DISABLE ".

 ```c
 #define LORA_V1_0_OLED  0